Why do images look different when posted through Sendible?

 Facebook will automatically resize and format your photos, so they’ll display properly on their site and in the apps.

-For example, if you post a single photo, that photo will show on your News Feed with a resolution of 476 x 714 pixels regardless of its original size.
+For example, if you post a single photo, it will show on your news feed with a resolution of 476 x 714 pixels regardless of its original size.
 Unless you upload your photo at that exact resolution, Facebook needs to do some scaling.
 However, if you upload your photo at that resolution, it will look awful if someone clicks on it to see it zoomed in.